axa-ch-webhub-cloud/pattern-library/README.md

 We are is dedicated to building a welcoming, diverse, safe community.
 We expect everyone participating in the AXA community to read and accept our [Code of Conduct](https://github.com/axa-ch/patterns-library/tree/develop/CODE_OF_CONDUCT.md)

 A note on how this repository is organized
 This repository is a monorepo managed using Lerna.
-This means there are multiple packages managed in this codebase, even though we publish them to NPM as separate packages.
+This means all components are managed in this codebase, even though we publish them to NPM as separate packages.